NuLink-network/docs/support/glossary.md

 ### Valid Staking Amount

 **Valid Staking Amount** is a dynamically adjusted quantity of tokens committed by a staker to the NuLink network as part of the staking process.
 It is calculated by multiplying the staking amount by the living ratio.
-This adjustment ensures that the staker's contribution is proportionate to the overall engagement and participation of stakers within the network.
+This adjustment ensures that the staker's contribution is proportionate to the overall engagement and participation of stakers within the network..

 ### Valid Staking Quota

-**Valid Staking Quota** represents the portion or percentage of the total valid staking capacity that a staker is eligible or allowed to contribute within the NuLink network for a specific epoch.
+**Valid Staking Quota** represents the percentage of the total valid staking capacity that a staker contributes to the NuLink network for a specific epoch.
 It is calculated by dividing the staker's valid staking amount by the total valid staking amount in that epoch.
 This metric provides insights into the relative contribution of an individual staker to the overall staking dynamics of the NuLink ecosystem.

 ## W